IsaacKWood/Rocketry-Portfolio/README.md

 # Rocketry Portfolio – Isaac Wood

-I am an undergraduate Mechanical Engineering student with an Electrical Engineering minor, building hands-on engineering projects focused on mechanical design, iteration, and applied physics.
-This GitHub portfolio highlights independent projects developed outside of coursework and documented in accordance with professional engineering practices.
+I am an undergraduate Mechanical Engineering student with an Electrical Engineering minor, building hands-on engineering rocketry projects focused on mechanical design, iteration, and applied physics.
+This GitHub portfolio highlights independent rockets and projects developed outside of coursework and documented in accordance with professional engineering practices.

 ---